Various electronic crystal phases in rhombohedral graphene multilayers: Microscopic Hamiltonian

-with $V_{\text{ISP}}/d_0 \approx 5$ meV/\AA, where $d_0 \approx 3.33$ \AA~is the interlayer spacing of adjacent carbon layers.
-A perpendicular displacement field is modeled as a linear layer-dependent potential,
+with $V_{\text{ISP}}/d_0 \approx 5$ meV/\AA, where $d_0$ is the interlayer spacing of adjacent carbon layers.
+A perpendicular displacement field is modeled as a linear layer dependent potential,

-with $U \propto -|e| d_0 D$.
+with $U = |e| d_0 D/\varepsilon_r$.
 Together, these terms capture the tunable interlayer asymmetry and gap opening under external fields.
 This SK Hamiltonian provides a microscopic foundation for our continuum modeling and phase diagram analysis of RMG.

-When the displacement field induced onsite potential satisfies $u>0$, the conduction band electrons become predominantly localized on the $B_N$ orbital, while the valence-band electrons localize mainly on the $A_1$ orbital.
-This naturally leads to an effective two-band description within the $A_1$--$B_N$ subspace.
-For $u<0$, the situation is reversed.
-It is worth noting that, in the bulk limit and in the absence of a displacement field, rhombohedral multilayer graphene is a nodal-line semimetal whose geometric configuration closely resembles a three dimensional SSH model.
+When the displacement field induced onsite potential satisfies $U>0$, the conduction band electrons become predominantly localized on the $B_N$ orbital, while the valence-band electrons localize mainly on the $A_1$ orbital.
+Here, \(A_1\) and \(B_N\) label the outermost sublattice orbitals on the top and bottom surfaces of rhombohedral multilayer graphene.
+Because the low energy states near charge neutrality reside mainly on these two surface orbitals, the problem can be reduced to an effective two band description in the \(A_1\)--\(B_N\) subspace.
+For $U<0$, the situation is reversed.
+It is worth noting that, in the bulk limit and in the absence of a displacement field, rhombohedral multilayer graphene is a nodal line semimetal whose geometric configuration closely resembles a three dimensional SSH model \cite{lau_Designing_2021_prx}.
 The lowest energy surface bands in this limit correspond to the characteristic drumhead states associated with the nodal line topology \cite{chen_surface_2019_prl,lau_Designing_2021_prx}.
-A representative single particle band structure near the atomic $K$ valley is shown in Fig.~\ref{fig1}(a) for $u = 0.035~\text{eV}$.
-In this case, the conduction-band minimum is remarkably flat, and the associated van Hove singularity lies in the same energy window.
+A representative single particle band structure near the atomic $K$ valley is shown in Fig.~\ref{fig1}(a) for $U = 0.035~\text{eV}$.
+In this case, the conduction band minimum is remarkably flat, and the associated van Hove singularity lies in the same energy window.
 Note that these bands are nearly fourfold degenerate due to the spin and valley degrees of freedom.
-Consequently, one may anticipate a Stoner-type instability once the criterion $\rho(E) U > 1$ is satisfied, where $\rho(E)$ is the density of states at the Fermi level $E$ and $U$ is the effective Hubbard interaction \cite{zhou_half-_2021}.
+Consequently, one may anticipate a Stoner instability once the criterion $\rho(E) u > 1$ is satisfied, where $\rho(E)$ is the density of states at the Fermi level $E$ and $u$ is the effective Hubbard interaction \cite{zhou_half-_2021}.